elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

   The routing table.
   """
   def table do
-    # Replace computer-name with your local machine name.
+    # Replace computer-name with your local machine name
     [{?a..?m, :"foo@computer-name"}, {?n..?z, :"bar@computer-name"}]
   end
 end